ml-archive/SerpentPerformanceComparison/README.md

 #### So what does this mean?

-When it comes to mapping, **Marshal** is the fastes, followed by **Freddy** and **Serpent** (the order between Freddy and Serpent varies from one test to another and we'd say is pretty negligible).
+When it comes to mapping, **Marshal** is the fastest, followed by **Freddy** and **Serpent** (the order between Freddy and Serpent varies from one test to another and we'd say is pretty negligible).
 Overall, all three frameworks performed way better than the others.

 ## 📈 Feature Comparison